DavidMercier/TriDiMap/doc/pdf_cdf.rst

 The |matlab| function used to calculate the interquartile range of the data is:
 `iqrVal.m <https://github.com/DavidMercier/TriDiMap/blob/master/matlab_code/util/iqrVal.m>`_

+Another rule of thumb is to use between 6 and 20 bins in a histogram.

 The |matlab| function used to plot the distribution of mechanical property values using histogram is:
 `pdfGaussian.m <https://github.com/DavidMercier/TriDiMap/blob/master/matlab_code/util/pdfGaussian.m>`_